rancher/turtles-docs/docs/getting-started/install_capi_operator.md

 	--set cert-manager.enabled=true
 	--timeout 90s --wait # Core Cluster API with kubeadm bootstrap and control plane providers will also be installed
 ```
-*Note: `cert-manager` is a hard requirement for CAPI and `Cluster API Operator`*
+*Note: `cert-manager` is a hard requirement for `CAPI` and `Cluster API Operator`*

-To provide additional environment variables, choose some feature gates, or provide cloud credentials, similar to `clusterctl` [common provider](https://cluster-api.sigs.k8s.io/user/quick-start#initialization-for-common-providers), in `Cluster API Operator`, a variables secret could be used.
-A `name` and a `namespace` of the secret could be specified for the `Cluster API Operator`.
+To provide additional environment variables, enable feature gates, or supply cloud credentials, similar to `clusterctl` [common provider](https://cluster-api.sigs.k8s.io/user/quick-start#initialization-for-common-providers), variables secret with `name` and a `namespace` of the secret could be specified for the `Cluster API Operator` as shown below.

 ```bash
 helm install capi-operator capi-operator/cluster-api-operator